shanebp/BP-xProfile-Location/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.5 =
+* Prevent saving of field data and geocode if the value is an empty serialized array, a:0:{}

+= 1.4 =
+* Changed the method for supporting the BP Profile Search plugin.
+You must have at least version 4.7.8 of the BP Profile Search plugin in order to be able to search on any profile fields that you add using the BP xProfile Location plugin.

+= 1.3 =
+* Added check for enabled BuddyPress Extended Profiles component
+* Tested with WP 4.7 and BP 2.7.2

 = 1.2 =
 * Added requirement for Google Maps API Key.
-If you were using this plugin prior to June 22, 2016, you don't need this upgrade.
+If you were using this plugin prior to June 22, 2016, you don't need this update.
+If you decide to update anyway, you will need a Key - please see the FAQ for more info

 = 1.1 =
 * Fix autolink issue